 Another year, another mutating crop of “movie” contenders.
 Given the continued success of Netflix’s “Black Mirror” franchise, year after year, it should come as no surprise that plenty of other TV series sequels are taking the form of movies.
 Most prominent amongst the 2020 crop is “El Camino: A Breaking Bad Movie,” which puts the word “movie” right there in its title.
 (Though “Breaking Bad” is probably the more important keyword.)
 Vince Gilligan’s epilogue for Jesse Pinkman (played with aged tenacity by Aaron Paul) earned solid reviews when it debuted in late 2019, and given the show’s excellent track record at the Emmys, it looks like an early favorite for Best TV Movie.

-Netflix also has another interactive special/movie in “Unbreakable Kimmy Schmidt.”
+Netflix also has the controversial “Black Mirror: Smithereens,” an episode from Season 5 that clocks in under the required 75 minutes to qualify as a TV Movie, but the TV Academy let in anyway.
+That makes it an immediate favorite, though Netflix has another interactive special/movie in “Unbreakable Kimmy Schmidt.”
 Tina Fey and Robert Carlock’s feature-length sequel to their Emmy-nominated original series will allow viewers to make decisions for the characters (much like “Black Mirror: Bandersnatch”).
 Perhaps the format/category swap will earn the creators their first win, as so far the most unbreakable aspect of “Kimmy Schmidt” at the Emmys is its 18-straight losing streak.
 Meanwhile, over at Amazon, there’s one more TV show getting its last hurrah as a film: the “Transparent Musicale Finale.”
 Jill Soloway’s song-and-dance closer came and went without much hubbub last fall, but it was an Emmy staple for its first three seasons — maybe ditching former lead Jeffrey Tambor will bring the movie back into the voting body’s good graces.

 All right, so aside from projects with a pre-established history at the Emmys, what else is competing?
 What will represent the original movie as the TV Academy forefathers first imagined it?
 What small screen, one-sitting gems are ready to steer the category away from an excuse to honor your favorite show one more time and back to the safe harbor of actual films?
 Well, mainly “Bad Education.”
 HBO’s 2019 TIFF acquisition received rave reviews out of the festival, and its stacked cast of Oscar and Emmy favorites — Hugh Jackman for films, Ray Romano for TV, and Allison Janney for both! — makes it the odds-on favorite to upset Netflix’s more familiar offerings.